-- For mild pain, a single analgesic agent may be used, i.e., either an opioid or an NSAID - E.g., subcutaneous implant, intramuscular injection, cancer cell injection, tracheal injections, skin biopsy - For moderate-severe pain, a multi-modal analgesic protocol that includes both an NSAID and an opioid should be implemented - E.g., castration, ovariectomy, laparotomy, jugular catheter placement, craniotomy +/- implant, spared nerve injury, thoracotomy - Where surgery is involved, a local anesthetic should be included in the protocol - These three classes of analgesics (NSAIDS, opioids, local) can be safely combined - Anesthesia refers to the loss of consciousness and sensation but does not necessarily entail the loss of sensitivity to pain analgesia should always be provided with anesthesia - Preventative analgesia, where pain control is provided before pain circuits are activated vs. after observing clinical signs of pain, is strongly preferred for both humane and scientific reasons: - Providing analgesia before a painful procedure and re-dosing at appropriate intervals reduces the intensity of the painful stimulus, which decreases the amount of anesthetic agent required to maintain a surgical plane of anesthesia (in turn decreasing the risk of an anesthetic overdose), and smooths recovery - Analgesia should be provided immediately after animals are anesthetized for surgery, i.e., before shaving, surgical prep etc., to maximize the time between administration and the first incision.
-Analgesia can also be provided prior to anesthesia if the animal is positively habituated to handling - After a procedure, animals should be monitored using validated species-specific indicators of pain so that follow-up analgesia can be provided if necessary - Rats and mice who are painful are at risk of becoming dehydrated.
-Animals placed under general anesthesia for a painful procedure should receive a rehydration injection of warmed sterile, isotonic fluids (e.g., 0.9% sodium chloride) while anesthetized - 10-20 mL/kg is an appropriate starting point; consult with a veterinarian if multiple anesthesia events will occur within a week or if the procedure carries a high risk of blood loss - Consideration should be given to attempting a non-invasive administration method, especially in animals that are handled routinely and habituated to syringe feeding - Research into ideal dosing and administration of analgesics for rodents is ongoing and recommendations may change - Analgesic requirements for different predicted levels of pain can be found in Appendix 4; changes must be justified to the ACC
+- For mild pain, a single analgesic agent may be used, i.e., either an opioid or an NSAID. - o E.g., subcutaneous implant, intramuscular injection, cancer cell injection, tracheal injections, skin biopsy - For moderate-severe pain, a multi-modal analgesic protocol that includes both an NSAID and an opioid should be implemented. - E.g., castration, ovariectomy, laparotomy, jugular catheter placement, craniotomy +/- implant, spared nerve injury, thoracotomy - o Where surgery is involved, a local anesthetic should be included in the protocol - o These three classes of analgesics (NSAIDS, opioids, local) can be safely combined - Anesthesia refers to the loss of consciousness and sensation but does not necessarily entail the loss of sensitivity to pain analgesia should always be provided with anesthesia. - Preventative analgesia that is provided before pain circuits are activated vs. after observing clinical signs of pain, is strongly preferred for both humane and scientific reasons: - O Providing analgesia before a painful procedure and re-dosing at appropriate intervals reduces the intensity of the painful stimulus, which decreases the amount of anesthetic agent required to maintain a surgical plane of anesthesia (in turn decreasing the risk of an anesthetic overdose), and smooths recovery - O Analgesia should be provided immediately after animals are anesthetized for surgery, i.e., before shaving, surgical prep etc., to maximize the time between administration and the first incision.
+Analgesia can also be provided prior to anesthesia if the animal is positively habituated to handling. - After a procedure, animals should be monitored using validated species-specific indicators of pain so that follow-up analgesia can be provided if necessary. - Animals who are painful are at risk of becoming dehydrated.
+Animals placed under general anesthesia for a painful procedure should receive a rehydration injection of warmed sterile, isotonic fluids (e.g., 0.9% sodium chloride) while anesthetized - o 10-20 mL/kg is an appropriate starting point; consult with a veterinarian if multiple anesthesia events will occur within a week. - Consideration should be given to attempting a non-invasive administration method, especially in animals that are handled routinely and habituated to syringe feeding. - Research into ideal dosing and administration of analgesics for rodents is ongoing and recommendations may change. - Analgesic doses, standard protocols for different predicted levels of pain, and dilution instructions can be found in Appendices 1-3, respectively.
+Changes must be justified to the ACC.

-For more detailed information on the different classes of analgesics used in rodents (NSAIDS, opioids, and local anesthetics), dilutions, and voluntary oral administration please see ACS.814 -
+For more detailed information on the different classes of analgesics used in rodents (NSAIDS, opioids, and local anesthetics), dilutions, and voluntary oral administration please see ACS.814 - Administration of pain control to rats and mice.